Registration is now open for universities, colleges, specialist colleges and Students' Unions to enter teams in the BRIT Challenge.

 Asking their VC or College Principal to encourage business partners or sponsors to donate or match fund

-Each university and college can decide on a fundraising target, however if all 450 HE and FE institutions raised a minimum of £2021 each throughout the UK, together we would raise almost £1m for young adult mental health.
+Each university, college, specialist college and Students' Union can decide on a fundraising target, however if all 450 HE and FE institutions raised a minimum of £2022 each throughout the BRIT Challenge, together we would raise almost £1m for local, regional and national charities, alongside BRIT.

-Once your university, college or student union has registered and Virgin Money Giving has emailed your Team Coordinator with your Team's Fundraising Page, the link can be shared as part of your fundraising campaign;
+Once your university, college, specialist college or Students' Union has registered (from November 2021) and you Team Coordinator has set up your Team's Fundraising Page, the link can be shared as part of your fundraising campaign.

 REACH YOUR FUNDRAISING TARGET